20 Spring Break Destinations for Grown-Ups

 Charleston, South Carolina

 This charming and historic city blends the right amount of Southern sophistication and hospitality with trendy, new-age offerings.
 During the spring break period, many of the students are away, leaving the city more open and uninhabited for tourists to explore and the temperatures couldn’t be more perfect during April and May.
 It usually hovers between 60 to 70° F. Take a walk down The Battery, with a miles-long walking path lined with Southern-style mansions and views of Charleston Harbor.
 If you love shopping, you won’t want to miss King Street, filled with high-end boutiques and recognizable retail stores.
 Stay at 86 Cannon, a boutique hotel in the heart of the city that will give you all the charming, old-school vibes you’ll want to feel when visiting such a historic and romantic place.
+Book one of these 52 dreamy hotel rooms with the best views in the world.

 Canary Islands, Spain